Skip to content

 since v3.5.0

-Only valid for the BeanSearcher retriever.
+Only effective for the MapSearcher .

 This converter supports the mutual conversion between java.sql.Time and LocalTime:

-Configuration Methods
+Configuration

 • SpringBoot / Grails Projects